lucproglangcourse/lucproglangcourse.github.io/source/functionalprogramming.rst

   - ``List`` relate to ``Tree``
   - ``Tree`` relate to ?!?
   - ...

+- How do we represent an *empty* structure?
+- Why aren't there multiple branches in the definition of ``cata`` above?
+  When does the recursion terminate?
+- Is ``cata`` tail-recursive?
+Can or should it be?

 On the behavioral side, we recognize the great potential for code reuse resulting from common abstractions: